 Section XI.
 Directors, as such, and members of committees, shall be classed as volunteers and shall not receive any salaries or fees for their services but may be reimbursed for any expenses incurred in fulfilling their duties.

-Section I. At each annual meeting of the Executive Board of Directors, the Board shall elect a president, a secretary, and a treasurer by the majority vote of the Executive Board members present and voting.
-It may choose such other officers as the business of the society may require.
-All the officers shall hold office at the pleasure of the Executive Board of Directors but in no case beyond the time when their respective successors shall be elected and shall qualify.
+Section I. At each annual meeting of the Board of Directors, the Board shall elect a president, a secretary, and a treasurer by the majority vote of the Board members present and voting.
+It may choose such other officers as the business of the Society may require.
+All the officers shall hold office at the pleasure of the Board of Directors but in no case beyond the time when their respective successors shall be elected and shall qualify.

 Section III.
-President: The president will direct the board.
-The president of the executive board will be the motivator of the board, board members, and shelter managers.
-The president will foster connections to the community, coordinate connections with large donators, and organize board meetings.
+President: The president will direct the Board.
+The president of the Board will be the motivator of the board, board members, and shelter managers.
+The president will foster connections to the community and organize board meetings.

 Section IV.
-Secretary: The secretary shall take and preserve minutes of all executive board meetings of the society, notify members and directors of annual, regular and special meetings, and perform other duties assigned by the Board.
-The secretary shall cause the minutes of all Executive Board meetings to be published in a form which shall be available, upon request, to all members.
-The secretary will work with office staff to oversee the updating of the mailing list, adopter list, email list, membership list, donor list and any other list developed for the shelter.
-The secretary will also oversee the sending out of thank you notes for adoptions, donations, and memorial acknowledgments.
+Secretary: The secretary shall take and preserve minutes of all Board meetings of the Society, notify members and directors of annual, regular and special meetings, and perform other duties assigned by the Board.
+The secretary shall cause the minutes of all Board meetings to be published in a form which shall be available, upon request, to all members.

-Section V. Treasurer: The treasurer will take in all shelter money, pay all bills, and oversee the bookkeeper.
-The treasurer will partake in putting together a budget, present monthly financial reports and an annual financial report to the board, make and foster connections with donators and negotiate government contracts.
-The treasurer will have the financial records audited.
+Section V. Treasurer: The treasurer will work with the Society’s bookkeeper and outside accountant.
+The treasurer will present monthly financial reports and an annual financial report to the Board and handle such other duties about financial matters as may be directed by the Board from time to time, make and foster connections with donors and negotiate government contracts.

 Section I. These bylaws may be amended by the members at any annual meeting provided that a proposal to amend shall be submitted in writing to the secretary at least 50 days prior to the annual meeting.
 The secretary shall include notification of proposed amendment in the notice of the meeting.
 Amendments are ratified by majority vote of members present and voting.